 What drives someone to build their own home?
 Is it the thought of taking a parcel of land and creating something beautiful that will stand the test of time?
 Is it to create a home that functions well and feels great to live in?
-Is it because it just makes sense to do so financially?
+Is it because it just makes financial sense?

 At A Class Building and Construction, we'd say it's all of these things.
-Homeowners want a well-built, high-quality home that looks great and will last a lifetime—a place that truly feels like home.
+Homeowners want a well-built, high-quality home that looks great and will last a lifetime.

 A custom-built home is the best way to achieve these things, so why are so many Aussies satisfied to just pick a design from a catalogue for a home they'll spend their lives in, rather than putting more thought into how a custom home can add more value to their lives?

-Let's explore the benefits of a custom home compared to a set design from a project builder, whether they are a cost-effective option and how a custom home fares compared to a project home in the long run.
+Let's explore the benefits of a custom home compared to a set design from a project builder, whether it's a cost-effective option, and how a custom home fares compared to a project home in the long run.

 Building a custom home is a true collaboration between homeowner and builder.
-A custom home builder takes your dream home plans, that you have customised to suit your specific needs, and turns them into a reality.
-It's their job to understand your vision and your budget and create a home that suits your family's lifestyle.
+A custom home builder takes your dream home plans, which you have customised to suit your specific needs, and turns them into a reality.
+It's their job to understand your vision and budget, and to create a home that suits your family's lifestyle.

 While some large building companies may offer the option of customised homes, this article refers mainly to smaller, locally owned custom home builders that give each project the attention it deserves.